-- possible declines in the value of real estate; - adverse general or local economic conditions; - possible lack of availability of mortgage loans; - overbuilding; - extended vacancies of properties; - increases in competition, property taxes and operating expenses; - changes in zoning, tax or other applicable law; - costs resulting from the clean-up of, and liability to third parties for damages resulting from, environmental problems; - casualty or condemnation losses; - uninsured damages from floods, earthquakes or other natural disasters; - limitations on and variations in rents; and - unfavorable changes in interest rates.
+- possible declines in the value of real estate; - adverse general or local economic conditions; - possible lack of availability of mortgage loans; - overbuilding; - extended vacancies of properties; - increases in competition, property taxes and operating expenses; - costs and availability of construction materials and labor; - changes in zoning, tax or other applicable law; - costs resulting from the clean-up of, and liability to third parties for damages resulting from, environmental problems; - casualty or condemnation losses; - uninsured damages from floods, earthquakes or other natural disasters; - limitations on and variations in rents; and - unfavorable changes in interest rates.

-In addition, if a Fund has rental income or income from the disposition of real property acquired as a result of a default on securities the Fund owns, the receipt of such income may adversely affect its ability to retain its tax status as a regulated investment company.
+In addition, if a Fund has rental income or income from the disposition of real property acquired as a result of a default on securities the Fund owns, the receipt of such income may adversely affect its ability to retain its tax status as a regulated investment company for U.S. federal income tax purposes ("regulated investment company").
 Investments by a Fund in securities of companies providing mortgage servicing will be subject to the risks associated with refinancing and its impact on servicing rights.

 Financial Services Companies.
 The Funds may invest in financial services companies.
 Some events may disproportionately affect the financial services sector as a whole or a particular industry in this sector.
-Financial services companies could fall out of favor, causing a Fund to underperform funds that focus on other types of stocks.
+Financial services companies could fall out of favor, causing a Fund to underperform funds that do not focus on this sector.
 Accordingly, a Fund may be subject to greater market volatility than a fund that does not invest in financial services companies.
 Because the Financial Services Fund focuses its investments on financial services companies, it may be particularly susceptible to these risks.